Igor Rostislavovich Shafarevich: in Memoriam: Non-mathematical activity

-The second volume of the collected works reprints ``Russophobia'' together with other important articles written in the nineteen nineties.
-One of the most important articles amongst them is ` Dve dorogi k odnomu obryvu' (`Two roads to the same abyss').
-In this article written for the collection `Iz pod Glyb' which we mentioned earlier, Shafarevich rejects both the Socialistic and the Western Democratic style for the future development of Russia and searches for a middle way via the spiritual rebirth of the nation.
+The second volume of the collected works reprints "Russophobia" together with other important articles written in the nineties.
+Among them is one of the most important articles "Dve dorogi k odmomu obryvu" ("Two roads to the same abyss").
+In this article written for the collection ``Iz pod Glyb'' which I mentioned earlier, Shafarevich rejects both the Socialist and the Western Democratic style for the future development of Russia and searches for a middle way via the spiritual reborn of the nation.

-Volume 4 of the collected works reprints another book of Shafarevich ``Three thousand years of mystery.
-History of the Jews from perspectives of modern Russia'' published in Russia in 2002.
+Volume 4 of the collected works reprints another of Shafarevich's books "Three thousand years of mystery.
+History of the Jews from perspectives of modern Russia" published in Russia in 2002.
 Volume 5 contains many articles on historical and current political issues that appeared in the Russian Press, including three articles about Shostakovich and his music.
-According to \cite{Berglund}, p.
-160, Solomon Volkov, the professional musicologist who published Shostakovich's Testimony, stated in 2004 `For the last 50 years the person who has written better than anybody about Shostakovich is Igor Rostislavovich Shafarevich.'

-Many articles of Shafarevich were not political by nature but more philosophical, historical and religious.
-The leading thread of his thinking was the eternal fight between the Good and the Evil.
-From this viewpoint, he discussed the work of Plato as well as the music of Shostakovich.
-In his lecture delivered on the occasion of the official presentation of the Dannie-Heinemann Award of the G\"ottingen Academy of Sciences in 1973 he searched for the spiritual sources and purpose of Mathematics \cite{ShafTendency}.
+Many of Shafarevich's articles were of a non-political nature, instead focusing on philosophical, historical, and religious topics.
+The leading thread of his thinking was the eternal struggle between good and evil.
+From this view, he discussed the work of Plato as well as the music of Shostakovich.